illinois/clickin/CONTRIBUTING.md

 ## To run on your machine
 1. Run the backend using `python3 server.py` in the `server/` directory
-2. Run the webapp in your browser using `npm start`
+2. Run the webapp in your browser using `npm start` in the `app/` directory

 ## Reporting bugs and suggesting new features